-Also we just received our first delivery of Vidalia Sweet Onions.
-We will be offering these by each or 5 pound bags.
+Also, we just received our first delivery of Vidalia Sweet Onions.
+We will be offering these by each or 5-pound bags.
 I love cucumber and onion salads.
-Vidalia's have a distinctive sweet taste that is full of flavor.
+Vidalia have a distinctive sweet taste that is full of flavor.

-We are still getting carrots, beets, radishes, collards and some swiss chard through Carl Stewart out of Bay Minette.
-Carl uses organic practices on all of the vegetables he grows.
+We are still getting carrots, beets, radishes, collards, and some swiss chard through Carl Stewart out of Bay Minette.
+Carl uses responsible grown practices on all of the vegetables he grows.

 Ricky Durden brought in a fresh delivery of red and green kale.
-Ricky also uses organic practices in his kale production.
+Ricky also uses responsibly grown practices in his kale production.